 - SOC 230 Social Institutions

 - SOC 240 Social Inequalities

 - 18 credits of electives in undergraduate sociology courses

 * NOTE: Students who substitute another statistics course for SOC 200 Social Statistics must take 21 credits of sociology electives.

 Total Number of Credits: 33

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Apply sociological concepts and theories to contemporary social issues.
+- Apply sociological theories to understand social phenomena

-- Analyze how social institutions shape individual experiences and opportunities.
+- Explain how culture and social structure shape individual experiences and opportunities